jaywcjlove/magic-input/README.md

 # magic-input

-CSS3 Styles for Checkbox and Radio Button  inputs look prettier.
+CSS3 Styles for Checkbox and Radio Button inputs look prettier. with only one element.
 [Live demo](https://jaywcjlove.github.io/magic-input)

 # Usage